Skip to content

 Third, beyond GDD availability in and of itself, the project will help understand the policy and legal space which underpin data management.
 By analysing data pathways the project will propose optimisation of existing data collection patterns, demand, and management to inform policy-making on women’s wellbeing.
 Data pathways relate to existing institutions, processes, networks, and initiatives of data collection, curation, and use.
 The analysis in this project focuses on data quality, structure and governance, open access, and data sharing by policy-making bodies for the public good.
 This will help identify best practices and relevant data gaps, providing essential knowledge of European and country-specific practice to measure women’s wellbeing, with the aim to improve existing approaches, policies and institutions.

-The project team works in close cooperation with the Knowledge, Governance, Transformations Research Area.
+The project team works in close cooperation with the Knowledge, Governance, Transformations Research Area of the Global Governance Programme at the EUI's Robert Schuman Centre for Advanced Studies.

-FEMETRICS research project foresees the organisation of two online seminars and one final Early-stage researcher conference.
-The conference is taking place on 11-12 November 2024, for which the call for papers is open until 15 August 2024.
+FEMETRICS research project foresees the organisation of two online seminars and one final conference.
+The conference is taking place on 11-12 November 2024, for which the call for contributions has been extended until 15 September 2024.

 The team